mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 almost impossible to spot from above at night, although would be visi- ble from underneath in the daytime due to the size of the nest.

-With a back coated in quills of roughly three centimetres in length, the harlari makes a fierce companion for any Traveller, should they be able to befriend one.
+With a back coated in quills of roughly three centimeters in length, the harlari makes a fierce companion for any Traveller, should they be able to befriend one.
 The quill tips are coated in poison, perhaps an evolu- tionary result of the near extinction of the species.
 With barbed ends,